-Impacted individuals will not be required to quarantine unless they develop any COVID symptoms within 14 days following the date of exposure.
-Those who develop one or more symptoms (e.g. fever, dry cough, tiredness, shortness of breath or difficulty breathing, muscle aches, chills, sore throat, runny nose, headache, or chest pain) will be required to quarantine as outlined below:
+Individuals exposed to a COVID-positive individual on KUSD property will only be required to quarantine if they develop COVID symptoms within 14 days or are notified to do so by the health department.
+Those who develop one or more symptoms (e.g. fever or chills, cough, shortness of breath or difficulty breathing, new loss of taste or smell, diarrhea, vomiting, muscle or body aches, headache, sore throat, fatigue, congestion or runny nose, nausea) will be required to quarantine as outlined below:

-- Immediately quarantine for 10 days after symptom onset and contact a health care provider for potential testing. - Quarantine may be shortened to 7 days with a negative test result that is collected on day 6 or 7 following the date of exposure.
+- · Immediately guarantine for 10 days after symptom onset and contact a health care provider for potential testing. - Quarantine may be shortened to 7 days with a negative test result that is collected on day 6 or 7 following the date of exposure (at-home tests will not be accepted).